Public-Health-Scotland/phsmethods/README.md

-datasets or unless explicitly approved), server connection details, passwords or person identifiable or otherwise confidential information should be included anywhere within this package or any other repository (whether public or private) used within PHI.
+datasets or unless explicitly approved), server connection details, passwords or person identifiable or otherwise confidential information should be included anywhere within this package or any other repository (whether public or private) used within PHS.
 This includes within code and code commentary.
 For more information on security when using git and GitHub, and on using git and GitHub for version control more generally, please see the [Transforming Publishing